4 Clever Ways to Save Money on a HVAC System

 Have Your Ductwork Inspected

-Dust and debris particles will gather within your air ducts over time, causing airflow problems.
+Dust and debris particles will gather within your air ducts over time, causing airflow and indoor air quality problems.
 Conditioned air might also be lost as it escapes from air ducts that have been knocked loose or damaged.
 An inspection of your system will reveal problems within and cleaning or repairs from a professional at Comfort Pro will fix these problems, making your system more efficient and reducing your energy costs.

 Utilize a Programmable Thermostat